mdn/workflows/docs/auto-merge.md

 > NOTE: This action only processes pull requests opened by [Dependabot](https://github.com/dependabot).

-In the repository that will call this action, you need to [define a secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) named `GH_TOKEN` with the value of your Personal Access Token.
+In the repository that will call this action, you need to [define a secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) named `AUTOMERGE_TOKEN` with the value of your Personal Access Token.

 This reusable action depends on the following actions: